hejny/locate-app/README.md

 ```

-## 🔎 Locating some other app than browser
+## 🔎 Locating some other app than the browser

 You can locate any app but you need to